Stones In Stonehenge

 THE SLAUGHTER STONE

 One of the largest sarsen Stonehenge stones, the slaughter stone, got its name due to the creativity of the Victorians.
 The stone was originally standing upright at the entrance to Stonehenge, but it was flanked by multiple stones, now missing, making the surviving stone lie horizontally.
-The stone now has shallow crevices on the surface, collecting rainwater, which reacts with the iron in the stone, changing its colour to a rusty red.
-The belief was that the red colour came from having sacrifices here, which also gave the stone its name.
+The stone now has shallow crevices on the surface, collecting rainwater, which reacts with the iron in the stone, changing its color to a rusty red.
+The belief was that the red color came from having sacrifices here, which also gave the stone its name.

 Do Checkout: History Of Stonehenge